NieneB/InternshipReport/index.md

 ## Design requirements

 The theoretical framework did bring in some nice techniques that are found back in the application.
 Like the brushing and linking techniques.
-However when it comes to color, patterns, symbol or size selection it was more done in a subjective manner then looking at the theory.
+However when it comes to colour, patterns, symbol or size selection it was more done in a subjective manner then looking at the theory.
 It is hard to follow a strict theoretical framework and every visualization and story to be told is an individual case. and so, needs to be designed and created individual.

 Geo-visualization is so broad and there are so many ways in which a dataset can be described that it is not possible to set up a framework in steps to follow.
 For the field-names there are probably a variety of forms to present them.
 From simply displaying the names on a map, to animated dynamic maps.
 ## Data